thetek42/vala-gtk4-template/README.md

 ### Setting up & Running the Template

 To use this template, you will need to change various pieces of the code and filenames.
-Just search for anything including `vala-gtk-template`, `ValaGtkTemplate` or similar.
+Just search for anything including `vala-gtk-template`, `ValaGtkTemplate`, `de.thetek.vala-gtk-template` or similar, and change it to your desired application name.

 A script that does all of this renaming automatically is currently being worked on.